- About ISC

 Besides the Data Administrator’s role in maintaining proprietary data, each species Working Group may designate a data manager to assist in collecting and maintaining detailed data from Working Group participants and making these data available to Working Group member’s for special studies.
 The ISC rules for handling of these data will apply, (i.e., ownership rights, assess for specific purposes only, and honoring security procedures.)

 While there is consensus among all contributors regarding the data access rules outlined above, there is concern that these rules may be changed at some point in the future without the consent of all contributors.
 It was recommended that the rules not be changed without consensus of all contributors.

 Data Reporting Schedule

-Category II longline fishries contain catches of many different species and each species is of interest to a different species Working Group.
-Standardization and validarion of the data, especially fishing effort, should be performed once rather than by each species Working Group independently.
+Category II, longline fisheries contain catches of many species and each species is of interest to a different species Working Group.
+Standardization and validation of the data, especially fishing effort, should be performed once rather than by each species Working Group independently.
 The STATWG will coordinate this task with involvement of experts from the species Working Groups.
-Adopted ISC4, February 4, 2004

 Amended March 30, 2005 (ISC5), July 20-25, 2011 (ISC7), July 15-20, 2015 (ISC15) and July 12-18, 2022 (ISC22)